dnikolayev/mxdown/README.md

 # mxdown
-Check how much load your MX server can handle
+Check how much load your MX server can handle.

-To disable debug, please remove `-vvv`
+Actually, with two additional options `--just-connect` and `--port 25` can be used to test the load or attack other services.

-Example:
+##Example
 ```shell
 ./maildown.py --host yourdomain.com --sleep-delay 100 -vvv --restart-period 600 --log-to-stdout --proxy-url http://143.244.166.15/proxy.list --concurrency 1
 ```